 DMT is as serious a hallucinogen as acid, but it only lasts ten to 15 minutes.
 MDA—also known as “sass rocks”—is like MDMA, but less emotional and more hallucinogenic and stimulating.

 It’s hard to draw the line sometimes, you know, between work and play for me.

 I can imagine.
-So did you do a little bit of everything while you were there?
+So did you do a little bit of everything while

 No, no, no. I was watching a lot of people doing things.
 I did try Ether for the first time.
 Ether gives you a horrible headache.
 It’s useless.
 Don’t do it.
 Oh, and I numbed my gums with some sass rocks.
 Other than that, I was just drinking, getting high on hash, and playing dominoes a lot.

-How old were you when you had your first drug experience?
+How old were you when you had your first drug

 That’s oddly not a common question.
 I tried cigarettes the summer I was 11.
 That was probably one of the more emotional drug experiences I’ve had.
 My 12-year-old girlfriend introduced them to me.
 That year I also started dipping.
 I was in that palace in the woods kids make for themselves as a retreat to hook up, do drugs, and eat deli sandwiches, when I packed a lip for the first time.
 I probably weighed 90 pounds and I was given no guidance, so I kept it in way too long—30 minutes maybe—and I passed out.
 I was totally unconscious.
 I woke up and thought, I’m definitely never dipping again.

 Yeah.
 In the summer of 2003.
 There were 80 of us living in the woods in conjunction with a minor in Environmental Studies in the Northwest.